bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 ## 5. Discussion of preliminary data exploration and findings

+Related file(s)

+    bike-sharing-plots.R       Plots

 The data was clean.
-The only missing values were the counts in the test data set.
+The only missing values were the counts in the test data set for submission to Kaggle.

     > describe(bikeall.df$count)
     bikeall.df$count